<img alt="" src="https://secure.bali6nora.com/145236.png" style="display:none;">

 • What encourages prospects to move through the buying process at a faster rate?
 What friction slows them down?

-• Is it required to run demos, send samples, run tests, bring in independent opinions?
+• Is it required to run demos, send samples, run tests, and bring in independent opinions?

-• How do they want you to present your solution, pricing, delivery, service?
+• How do they want you to present your solution, pricing, delivery, and service?

 • How do they feel about the competition?